Paul Cantrell’s music blog & podcast

 When I started In the Hands, I also started recording little unplanned improvisations.
 I’d done some of this same sort of work during college in the Macalester New Music Ensemble, and some things like it at Keys Please, but it wasn’t until last year that I started putting a regular, concerted effort into playing and recording these.

-They’re perhaps not as interestingly layered or as structurally satisfying as the compositions, but they have a raw energy and spirit of playfulness that I like.
-They’re also good calisthenics: doing them helps keep me loose and flexible for composing.
-Writing music, it’s easy to get bogged down in endless revision or over-conceptualized note derivation; these improvs help me maintain the balance between conception and intuition.
+They’re perhaps not always as interestingly layered or as structurally satisfying as the compositions, but they have a raw energy and spirit of playfulness that I like.
+They’re also good calisthenics: doing them helps keep me loose and flexible for…

 Today’s improv is a bit of fun with one of my favorite sounds from extended piano technique, made by damping a low string with a finger or two at about the point where the copper winding ends.
 This sound also makes a prominent appearance in the second movement of The Broken Mirror of Memory.